Careers360 Logo

 In agricultural practices, higher input gives higher yield.
 Discuss how?

-NCERT Exemplar Class 9 Science Solutions Chapter 15-Long Answer
+Explore Long Answer of NCERT Exemplar Class 9 Science Solutions Chapter 15

 Question:36

-Discuss the role of hybridisation in crop improvement.
+Discuss the role of hybridization in crop improvement.

 Question:37